 As a result, a 3rd party will not be able to sniff the traffic to steal important information.

-It is best to order a wildcard certificate which will protect both your website and billing system in case you install the billing software on a subdomain such as secure.yourdomain.com.
+It is best to order a wildcard certificate that will protect both your website and billing system in case you install the billing software on a subdomain such as secure.yourdomain.com.

 Another option is to install it at www.yourdomain.com/clients and in that case you can use a cheaper certificate such as RapidSSL.
 If you want to look more professional though in the eyes of your visitors get an EV certificate.
 It will add a green bar on the browser and also show your company name.